 For cooling, ZOTAC implemented Dual Fan IceStorm cooling.
 It utilizes five variably sized heatpipes to maximize heat extraction from the core while the aluminum fin array disperses heat.
 It is also mounted with dual 100mm fans that amplify airflow and reduce noise.

-The GTX 1080 AMP Edition also features Spectra, an advanced lighting system, which allows you to customize how your card looks.
+This graphics card also features Spectra, an advanced lighting system, which allows you to customize how your card looks.
 Utilize the redesigned FireStorm application to easily customize and set up your own color and lighting to suit your style.

 VRWorks Graphics includes a simultaneous multi-projection capability that renders natively to the unique dimensions of VR displays instead of traditional 2D monitors.
 It also renders geometry for the left and right eyes simultaneously in a single pass.